deepakr-28/simply-jekyll/_posts/2019-08-08-data-science-internship.md

 ---
-title: An Roadmap for Getting a Data Science Internship!
+title: A Roadmap for Getting a Data Science Internship!
 tags: Data Science
 comments: true
 ---